mcneel/developer.rhino3d.com/content/en/guides/eto/cells/_index.md

 ### Updating Data Context

 Only using CreateCell will cause this, the cell, when created, should be empty with no data set.
-[ConfigureCell](http://pages.picoe.ca/docs/api/html/P_Eto_Forms_CustomCell_ConfigureCell.htm) is for setting data, handling bindings or managing 'state'.
+[ConfigureCell](http://pages.picoe.ca/docs/api/html/P_Eto_Forms_CustomCell_ConfigureCell.htm) is for setting data, and managing 'state'.

+CreateCell is called once and once only.
+ConfigureCell is called every time the Cell is given a new DataContext.
+Hence Bindings should still be created in CreateCell or else the Cell will quickly fill up with bindings causing the problem to slow down.

 </br>